dnaprawa/workshop-pe/exercises/part02-general-ssl-certificates.md

 ### DTR

-You can provide DTR with the SSL certificates during the installation.
+You can provide DTR with the TLS certificates during the installation.
 To do so you can run:
 ```
 docker container run -it --rm docker/dtr:$DTR_VERIONS install --dtr-ca "$(cat ca.pem)" --dtr-cert "$(cat cert.pem)" --dtr-key "$(cat private.key)" --dtr-external-url $LB_URL --ucp-url $UCP_URL --ucp-username $UCP_USERNAME --ucp-password $UCP_PASSWORD --ucp-node $NODEIP --ucp-insecure-tls
 ```